mgroling/GymRubiksCube/README.md

 # Rubiks Cube

-As the name of the Repository suggests, it is all about the Rubicks Cube.
+As the name of the Repository suggests, it is all about the Rubiks Cube.
 This includes visualisation/rendering of it as well as solving it.

 ![RubicksCube](/img/rubicksCube.png)